Platinum Blonde (band): History

 Scottish musician Kenny MacLean joined the band in 1985, taking over the role of bassist from Holmes and also playing keyboards, and Platinum Blonde released their second album, Alien Shores.
 Produced by British producer Eddy Offord, the album was a departure from their first two releases and added elements of funk.
 Holmes said that the sound was greatly influenced by the Ohio Players.
 The five songs on the second half of the album were also written around the concept of extraterrestrials visiting Earth thousands of years ago, inspired by a theory posited by author Erich von Däniken in his novel Chariots of the Gods?.
 Rush guitarist Alex Lifeson also contributed a guitar solo.
 Singles from the album included "Situation Critical", "Crying Over You", "Somebody Somewhere", and "Hungry Eyes".
 "Crying Over You" marked the band's first #1 single and went gold.
 The video for "Crying Over You" won a Gemini Award for best music video and Alien Shores sold over 500,000 copies.

 Steffler left the band in 1987 was replaced by drummer Alexander "Sascha" Tukatsch, who provided percussion for Platinum Blonde's 1988 album, Contact.
 Contact was a continuation of Platinum Blonde's evolving sound, which further incorporated elements of funk.
-Guests on the album include Ohio Players vocalist Leroy "Sugarfoot" Bonner and percussionist Tony Thompson, who played for Chic and Power Station.
+Guests on the album include Ohio Players vocalist Leroy "Sugarfoot" Bonner and percussionist Tony Thompson, who played for Chic and the Power Station.
 The album also includes a remake of the Ohio Players hit single "Fire".
-That same year the band appeared on the as alien bikers in the episode "Eye for an Eye" of the sci-fi television series War of the Worlds, as well as in the episode "Mug Shot" on the Mr. T series T. and T.
+That same year the band appeared as alien bikers in the episode "Eye for an Eye" of the sci-fi television series War of the Worlds, as well as in the episode "Mug Shot" on the Mr. T series T. and T.

 While Contact was positively received by critics, and the title track was a modest hit in Canada, the album sold 150,000 and did not become the breakthrough into the US market that the band had hoped for.
 The band parted ways in 1989 and the following year Yeah Yeah Yeah was released under the band name The Blondes.
-MacLean, who also released a solo album that same year, told the Calgary Herald that he was "not proud of" Yeah Yeah Yeah and that it was produced out of "contractual obligation."
+MacLean, who also released a solo album that same year, told the Calgary Herald that he was "not proud of" Yeah Yeah Yeah and that it was produced out of "contractual obligation".
 In 1999 Holmes told Maclean's that drugs and poor business decisions played a role in the band's demise and told the Edmonton Journal that he had been involved in a four-year battle with Sony to regain the rights to his songs and get out of his contracts.